-- Catastrophe risk: covers the risk that a single event or series of events of major magnitude usually over a short period, leads to a significant increase in actual claims compared to total expected claims.
-Losses can arise from either natural perils, for example hurricane, windstorm, flood and earthquake, or from man-made perils, for example industrial accident - Pricing risk: the risk that portfolio pricing strategies, monitoring and rating are insufficient to generate sufficient returns in key portfolios to maintain profitability and pay claims - Reserving risk: the risk that case reserves are insufficient, untimely or inaccurate leading to unforeseen adverse development.
+- Catastrophe Risk Covers the risk that a single event or series of events of major magnitude usually over a short period, leads to a significant increase in actual claims compared to total expected claims.
+Losses can arise from either natural perils, for example hurricane, windstorm, flood and earthquake, or from man-made perils, for example industrial accident - Pricing Risk The risk that portfolio pricing strategies, monitoring and rating are insufficient to generate sufficient returns in key portfolios to maintain profitability and pay claims - Reserving Risk The risk that case reserves are insufficient, untimely or inaccurate leading to unforeseen adverse development.
 The risk that more claims are reported in future than anticipated.
-The risk that legislative changes have a retrospective effect on claim settlements - Underwriting risk selection: covers the risk that claims arising on exposures after the valuation date are higher (or lower) than assumed in the pricing other than due to catastrophes.
-This can arise as the result of bad experience, third party interventions, ineffective portfolio management, poor pricing, poor risk selection or failure to underwrite effectively, or failure to handle claims effectively due to management information or process deficiencies (claims leakage) - Claims management risk: financial losses through ineffective claims management processes
+The risk that legislative changes have a retrospective effect on claim settlements - Underwriting Risk Selection Covers the risk that claims arising on exposures after the valuation date are higher (or lower) than assumed in the pricing other than due to catastrophes.
+This can arise as the result of bad experience, third party interventions, ineffective portfolio management, poor pricing, poor risk selection or failure to underwrite effectively, or failure to handle claims effectively due to management information or process deficiencies (claims leakage) - Claims Management Risk Financial losses through ineffective claims management processes

-There have been no material changes to the risks identified above through the reporting period.
+There have been no other material changes to the risks identified above through the reporting period.